 The Republic of Singapore Air Force officially transferred six SF.260 trainer aircraft to the Indonesian Air Force in a ceremony held at Halim air base, Jakarta, 5 July 2002.
 The Chief of Air Force of the RSAF, Major General Lim Kim Choon and the Chief of Staff of the TNI-AU, Air Chief Marshal Chappy Hakim officiated at the ceremony where they signed the certificate for the transfer of the aircraft.
 The RSAF plans to transfer nineteen SF.260 aircraft in all.
 The remaining thirteen aircraft will be delivered to Indonesia later in the year 2002.
 The RSAF provided training for pilots and maintenance personnel.
 Related ground tools and spares were included in the deal.

 The SF.260 aircraft entered service with Skadron Udara 2 at air base Halim.
+No longer in service.

 Irish Air Corps